Lincolnshire Folk Tales: Origins, Legacies, Connections, Futures

 Listen to the stories created!

 During the storytelling workshops, we captured what happened and the stories that the young people created.
-So grab yourself a cuppa and listen to the Podcasts, which were recorded by Elliot Clark and edited by digital producer Marc Reck.
+So grab yourself a cuppa and listen to the Podcasts, edited by digital producer Marc Reck.

 Find out more on the Lincolnshire Folk Tales project website